Yontelele/Spotdeal/README.md

 Licensed under **CC BY-NC-ND 4.0** – shared for educational and portfolio purposes.

-You may view and study the code, but commercial use, modifications, and redistribution are not permitted.<br> See [LICENSE](LICENSE) for full terms.
+You may view and study the code, but commercial use, modifications, and redistribution are strictly permitted.

-## License

-This project is licensed under **CC BY-NC-ND 4.0** and is available for educational review only.

-Commercial use, derivative works, and redistribution are strictly prohibited.
 See [LICENSE](LICENSE) for complete terms.

 ---